From regular black holes to horizonless objects: quasi-normal modes, instabilities and spectroscopy: Results

 \section{Results}

 In what follows we report the QNM spectra for the considered two families of spherically symmetric regular spacetimes.
 We focus on the quadrupolar $l=2$ fundamental mode, which is the dominant in the gravitational-wave ringdown signal.
+Note however, that in the ultracompact horizonless cases, these QNMs could become dominant only in the late-time ringdown signal being preceded by a first part of the signal that is very similar to the Schwarzschild one~\cite{Cardoso:2016rao}.

 For test-field perturbations we explore both the RBH and horizonless branches.
 For the Bardeen metric we vary the regularization parameter from $\ell=0$, that is Schwarzschild, to roughly the maximum value for which the object still possesses a photon sphere.
 In the SV spacetime a photon sphere is always present at the throat and thus there is no upper bound on the value of the regularization parameter, so we let it span in $[0,3.5 M]$.
 We show our results in \cref{Test-Bard,Test-SV}.